Mongol incursions in the Holy Roman Empire: Moravia

 The Mongol army at Legnica had been under the command of Orda, Baidar and Qadan.
-It has been estimated at about 8,000 strong.
+It has been estimated at 8,000 strong.
 The army as it entered Moravia must have been somewhat smaller.
 Uriyangkhadai, the son of Subutai, was also at Legnica.
 According to the Chinese History of Yuan, the official history of the Mongol Yuan dynasty, Uriyangkhadai took part in the invasion of Poland and the land of the Nie-mi-sz', which word is derived from a name for Germans.

 The Franciscan vice-minister in Bohemia, Jordan of Giano, who wrote letters from Prague while the Mongols were in Moravia, indicates that they had passed through the Moravian Gate before 9 May.
 Other sources place Orda in Hungary by late April, so the transit of Moravia seems to have lasted less than a month.
 The speed of the transit is mentioned by two other sources: Roger of Torre Maggiore remarks on it and the Annales sancti Pantaleonis note with hyperbole that, whereas it should have taken four days, the Mongols crossed Moravia in one day and night.
 The Mongols probably exited Moravia through the Hrozenkov pass, what Roger of Torre Maggiore calls the Hungarian Gate.
 The path they took through Moravia is unknown.
 They rejoined the main force under Batu Khan outside Trenčín in Hungary.

 During their transit, the Mongols devastated all of Moravia "except for the castles and fortified places", according to the Annales sancti Pantaleonis.
 The only evidence relating to a specific place is a charter of 1247 in which Margrave Ottokar gave the city of Opava some privileges because of the damage the Mongols had caused in the region.
 All the other charters relating to the destruction of towns and monasteries were forged in the 19th century.

 No archaeological evidence of the brief Mongol presence in Moravia has yet come to light, nor is Moravia mentioned explicitly in any eastern sources.
 According to Siegfried of Ballhausen, many Moravian refugees appeared in Meissen and Thuringia.
 Many others fled into the hills, woods and marshes and hid in caves.
+In a letter of 25 May, Bishop Henry of Constance urged the Franciscans to preach the crusade in his diocese because the Mongols had "attacked the borders of the Diocese of Mainz", referring to the dioceses of Prague and Olomouc, which were subject to Mainz.